 Due to the coronavirus (COVID-19) outbreak, many of our usual routines have been disrupted.
 Where possible people are working from home, self-isolating and practising social distancing.
 This can mean we aren’t taking part in our usual physical activity routines, exercise classes and sports club sessions.

 During this time it is more important than ever to keep being active and looking after your general wellbeing.
 Keeping active is proven to help reduce stress and anxiety as well as having many benefits for your physical health.
 Here we’re sharing some great ways that you and your family can keep moving while at home.

-Sport England are also continually updating guidance on the phased return of sport and recreation – please see their latest advice here.
+Sport England are also continually updating guidance on the new rules and what these mean for sport and physical activity across the country – please see their latest advice here.